 You’ve heard information about the customer’s day-to-day, their process, and what they are preparing for.
 This last question is all about your customers’ competitors.
 Customers are always very aware of how their competition is growing and changing.

 Your current customers might not be able to identify new markets, but they should easily be able to identify the disruptors and upstarts they are fending off.

 Ask these questions and use innovators in your customers’ industry to your advantage.
 For example, if you sell marketing software to agencies, you might ask them what other agencies are doing.
 Or if you’ve lost deals, what were the reasons?
 Even if your customer doesn’t see them as genuine threats, it can help you identify new opportunities to better serve your customers.

 - What are your competitors doing that makes you nervous?

 - Where is the industry starting to focus its efforts?

 - What trends or ideas is everyone talking about?

-For innovative corporations, the methods around lean startups and disruption are compelling but can be challenging to start, especially if you don’t have budget, team or vision set in stone.
+For innovative non-tech corporations, the methods around lean startups and disruption are compelling but can be challenging to start, especially if you don’t have budget, team or vision set in stone.
 But utilizing current customers as an asset can bring great perspective before you commit to a research plan.
-Hopefully these simple questions help you leverage existing customer relationships to then bootstrap new, innovative strategies for your business.
+Hopefully these simple questions help you leverage existing customer relationships to then bootstrap digital transformation strategies for your business.